ubhyl-debug/course-data-stories/stories/index.md

 #### Challenges in OCR

 In the course of our analysis, we identified quality issues in the OCR (Optical Character Recognition) texts provided by the [Deutsche Zeitungsportal](https://www.deutsche-digitale-bibliothek.de/newspaper).
-OCR (Optical Character Recognition) is a process that converts handwritten or printed text from images into machine-readable text.
+OCR is a process that converts handwritten or printed text from images into machine-readable text.
 It is widely used and enables, for example, historians to scan pages of old historical books to extract their text.

 ![alt text](OCR_exsample.svg)